eiffel-community/eiffel-intelligence/README.md

 Eiffel Intelligence is licensed under the [Apache License 2.0](./LICENSE).

-## Detailed documentation is provided at the following link: http://ericsson.github.io/eiffel-intelligence
+## Detailed documentation is provided in wiki section above

 ## How to Propose Changes